prjiang/AI-Meeting/2021-03-04/README.md

 ## Prepare the reports
 * What is a Neural Network?

-* The architecture of the Convolutional Neural Network.
+* Architecture of the Convolutional Neural Network.